datateknik-lth/datateknik-lth/EDAF15-algimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 **gcov**
 > Counts exact execution counts for each source line as well as branch
-> frequenceies (taken/non-taken).
+> frequencies (taken/non-taken).
 Needs special flags for the compilation and
 > affects compiler optimization.

 **gprof**